trevorsandy/lpub3d/tools/docs/README.txt

  representation that is suitable for the PLI/BOM view.
 This feature is complementary to LDCad's template functionality which allows you to model adjustable parts as needed.
-To use this functionality, simply edit the substituation list from Configuration= BOM/PLI Substitute Parts List -Add LDCad UNOFFICIAL PART meta to recognize LDCad template generated parts -Add gradients to background options
+To use this functionality, simply edit the substituation list from Configuration= BOM/PLI Substitute Parts List -Add LDCad PART/UNOFFICIAL PART meta to recognize LDCad template generated parts -Add gradients to background options
--Add Change local page background - colour, gradient, picture, submodel, none -Add memu item 'Refresh Unofficial Parts' which downloads and replaces the ldrawunf.zip archive in the  LPub3DVoiewer-Library.
+-Add Change local page background - colour, gradient, picture, submodel, none -Add memu item 'Refresh Unofficial Parts' which downloads and replaces the ldrawunf.zip archive in the  Ldraw/LPub3DVoiewer-Library.
 LPub3D places all search directory parts in the ldrawunf.zip archive so they can be made available for the LPub3D Viewer.
-This feature allows you to reset the archive file to it's latestt default content. subdirectory.
-This archive is used, along with the complete.zip, by the 3DViewer.
+This feature allows you to reset the archive file to it's latest default content if desired.
+The ldrawunf.zip unofficial archive is used, along with the complete.zip, by the 3DViewer.
 -Add menu item 'Reset Fade Files Cache' which deletes all generated fade files.
 Fade files automatically generated as needed when you open a model with the 'Enable Fade Steps' preference option checked.
 -Update 3DViewer to LeoCAD build 1867
--Remove PartsList class, use instead lcPiecesLibrary class to verify parts and capture part title -Move process fade colour parts separate thread
+-Remove PartsList class, use instead lcPiecesLibrary class to verify parts and capture part title.
+This is a consolidation to improve the application's performance.
+-Move process fade colour parts to separate thread.
 -Move fade parts directory from under LDraw/Unofficial/parts and LDraw/Unofficial/p to as single directory under LDraw/Unofficial.
 So from this version of LPub3D, the fade directory will be autogenerated and populated as LDraw/Unofficial/fade.
 Old fade directories under Unofficial/parts and p must be manually removed if desired.
--Redesign color part list and archive classes - rename and separate generage color parts list -Cosmetic updates
+-Redesign color part list and archive classes - rename and separate generage color parts list -Cosmetic and performance updates
 -Fix: Changing step number attributes on multi-step pages are now working
 -Fix: PLI/BOM sort routine, sort on 'part colour' part(s) appear out of place relative to part size and colour.
 -Fix: Do not create instruction page(s) for unofficial part
 -Fix: Create s/8/48 subdirectory in lpub/tmp directory when needed.
 This fix will resolve the issue of LPub3D not being able to create inline unofficial subparts and 8/48 primitives when rendering models where these parts are defined in the model file.
+-CHANGE: In previous versions of LPub3D, custom and fade parts were loaded under the Unofficial directory allowing detection by all renderers and the 3D viewer.
+From this version of LPub3D (v1.3.0), the fade directory will reside at the root of the the Unofficial directory.
+Custom content added to Unofficial P and Parts directories will not detected by LPub3D.
+-CHANGE: Change part count routine to use ldraw archive files to look at '!LDRAW ORG...' part type meta tag.
+I think there are still some issue with this routine however - especially with large complex models using in-lined unofficial parts that may not be in ldrawunf.zip
 -CHANGE: Change 'Reset All Caches' to 'Reset Image and Model' Caches
 -CHANGE: BOM default sort to sort by colour then size, previous default was size only (PLI default sort by size)
 -CHANGE: Change 'Update' tab in preferences dialog to 'Other'.